zhangzheheng12345/Lightest/README.md

 * Support installation through CMake.
 * Better document for data processing API, customizing, and contribution.
 * Fixture support (maybe as an extension)
-* Tests in different files will be devided into different block while outputting.

 ## Caution